espruino/EspruinoDocs/tutorials/Bangle.js Development.md

 **Note:** The majority of Bangle.js devices do not contain a piezo speaker, but instead use the vibration motor for sound.
-If you received your device and it doesn't make a noise when using `Bangle.beep();`, please update the `Bootloader` app via the App Loader.
+If you received your device and it doesn't make a noise when using `Bangle.beep();`, please update the `Bootloader` and `Settings` app via the App Loader.
+Afterwards you can change the Beep mode in the `Settings` to Vibrate.

 You'll notice they return promises, so you can chain them: